-Economic activity and employment of the population, their average wages, and income of households of the Středočeský Region increase over a long period and within the Czech Republic they rank the second or third highest (with the HI. m.
-Praha Region, i.e. the City of Prague, ranking first).
-Since the beginning of 1990s, the number of the employed in the primary (agriculture, forestry, and fishing) as well as secondary (industry and construction) sector is decreasing.
-In the long-term, the employment in the area of services (tertiary) is increasing; more than six of ten of the employed in the Region are working there, which is above the nationwide average.
+The economic activity and employment of the population, their average wages, and income of households of the Středočeský Region have been increasing over a long period and within the Czech Republic they rank the second or the third highest (with the HI. m.
+Praha Region, i.e. the Capital City of Prague, ranking the first).
+Since the beginning of the 1990s, the number of the employed in the primary sector (agriculture, forestry and fishing) as well as in the secondary sector (industry and construction) has been decreasing.
+The employment in the area of services (the tertiary sector) has been increasing for a long period; almost two thirds of the employed in the Region are working there, which is above the nationwide average.

 The unemployment is lower than the national average for a long-term.
-As at 31 December 2021, the share of the unemployed persons in the Region was 2.98%.
+As at 31 December 2022, the share of the unemployed persons in the Region was 3.23%.
 There are still differences in unemployment within the Region, again because of the influence of the short distance from Prague.
-The highest rate was reported for the Kladno District (4.46%) and the lowest for the Praha-východ District (1.28%), which was also the lowest share of the unemployed among districts of the Czech Republic.
+The highest rate was reported for the Mělník District (4.74%) and the lowest for the Praha-východ District (1.55%), which was also the lowest share of the unemployed among districts of the Czech Republic.

-The gross domestic product per capita in the Středočeský Region in 2021 was 86.6% of the average level of the GDP per capita of the Czech Republic, which ranked the Region 5th within all the regions of the CR.
+The gross domestic product per capita in the Středočeský Region in 2022 was 87.8% of the average level of the GDP per capita of the Czech Republic, which ranked the Region 3th within all the regions of the CR.
 It is - besides the results of car industry - markedly influenced by the strategically favourable location of the Region, i.e. the fact that it is surrounding the CR's capital.

 On the territory of the Středočeský Region, there are many important and valuable historical sights and several protected landscape areas.
 The biggest concentration of historical buildings and monuments is in the town of Kutná Hora (Cathedral of St Barbara, Italian Court, Hrádek - Czech Museum of Silver and medieval silver mine, Ossuary, and Cathedral of the Assumption of Our Lady and St. John the Baptist in Sedlec), which was added to Unesco's World Heritage List.
 This list contains together with the City of Prague also a chateau and park in Průhonice, which belongs to the largest parks in the CR and it is one of the most frequently visited places in the neighbourhood of Prague.
 The Czech list of urban conservation areas of the Central Bohemia contains besides the town of Kutná Hora only the town of Kolín; there are 34 urban conservation zones in the Region and 38 national cultural monuments.
 The most famous castles are Karlštejn and Točník in Beroun area, Křivoklát in Rakovník area, Český Šternberk in Benešov area, and Kokořín in Mělník area.
 The most interesting castle ruins are Žebrák in Beroun area and Okoř in the Praha-západ District.
-The most important chateaux are Konopiště in Benešov area, Žleby and Kačina in Kutná Hora area, Loučeň in Nymburk area.
-Lány in Rakovník area, castles Mělník and Nelahozeves in Mělník area.
+The most important chateaux are Konopiště in Benešov area, Žleby and Kačina in Kutná Hora area, Loučeň in Nymburk area, Lány in Rakovník area, castles Mělník and Nelahozeves in Mělník area.
 One of the most important places of pilgrimage in Bohemia is Svatá Hora in the town of Příbram.
 Among the most frequently visited museums in the Region are: ŠKODA Museum in Mladá Boleslav, Czech Museum of Silver in Kutná Hora, and Mining Museum in Příbram; among monuments it is Lidice Memorial near the town of Kladno, and among galleries it is Gallery of the Central Bohemian Region (GASK) in Kutná Hora.